MicrosoftDocs/ATADocs/ATPDocs/deploy/manage-action-accounts.md

 ms.topic: how-to
 ---

-# Microsoft Defender for Identity action accounts
+# Configure Microsoft Defender for Identity action accounts

 <!--is this in the right place? as per gershon-->